-Continuing and Community Education brings exciting lifelong learning opportunities and professional development through non-credit classes for children and adults.
+Continuing and Community Education brings exciting lifelong learning opportunities and proprofessional development through non-credit classes for children and adults.
 Adult classes are taught in a relaxed, friendly atmosphere where teachers take great satisfaction in passing on knowledge of their subject or skill to their students.
 In these non-credit courses you take no tests, receive no grades, no degrees - only the satisfaction of pursuing a hobby, developing a skill or becoming more knowledgeable of a subject.

-Summer is a special time of the year for children and the Department of Community Education offers a variety of quality classes that are designed to provide a season of fun and discovery through our "Summer Fest" program.
+The Department of Community Education offers a variety of quality classes that are designed to provide a season of fun and discovery through our "Summer Fest" program.
 The children enjoy learning new things and meeting other students from all over the area.
-The parents delight in seeing their children on stage, attending a tea, or just hearing about all of the exciting and fun things they have experienced and learned.
-Children have fun learning at Arkansas Northeastern College!

-In addition to the summer program a Summer Enrichment Camp and Saturday Scholars program is offered.
-Both programs are designed for a student, who demonstrates a high interest in some specific area; who must be cooperative and self-disciplined; who shows a strong motivation to succeed, and who displays curiosity about the world around him/her and have a thirst for learning.
+Children have fun learning at ANC!
+A Summer Enrichment Camp and Saturday Scholars program is also offered.
+Both programs are designed for students, who demonstrate a high interest in some specific area; who are cooperative and self-disciplined; who show a strong motivation to succeed, and who display curiosity about the world around them and have a thirst for learning.
 Students meeting certain criteria may be recommended by principals, counselors or teachers.

 The Division of Continuing Education, in partnership with Education To Go, offers Online Classes.
 Update your skills, discover a new talent or chart a career path at your own pace and at your convenience.
-The classes run for six weeks, 12 on-line lessons.
+These classes run for six weeks, 12 on-line lessons.
 The lessons are supplemented by interactive quizzes, assignments, tutorials and online discussion areas available via the World Wide Web.